 It is designed for fishing with a pair of 4” cleats that are perfecting for tying your minnow bucket to, or a fish stringer when you land a few.
 It is designed with dual bungee paddle holders that keep you from losing your paddle while you are busy fishing.
 It also has a waterproof, weathertight area positioned beneath a screw out deck plate that is perfect for your id, your keys, and your fishing licenses or park permits.

-This vessel has plenty of room for small coolers, buckets and such.
+This vessel has plenty of room for small coolers, buckets, or even your fillet knife and some shore lunch fixings.
 It only weighs 57 pounds so it is easy to load and unload from your vehicle.
 It is 10’ long and 30” wide, and it can support weights of as much as 325 pounds.

 Perception Sound 9.5 Kayak with Paddle